FaiShad0ws/StegoSketch/README.md

 ```
 1. install requirements
-2. unzip the file, cd to the directory and run it!
+2. unzip the file and cd to the directory
+3. run ./StegoSketch.py -h
 ```

 <br>